Colombian anthropologists visit Offutt lab as they seek to ID 120,000 missing

 An estimated 120,000 people have gone missing during 50 years of violent civil war in the South American nation of Colombia, according to estimates by the International Committee of the Red Cross.

-This week, 10 forensic anthropologists tasked with identifying Colombia’s missing are at Offutt Air Force Base to meet with their U.S. counterparts at the Defense POW/MIA Accounting Agency (DPAA).
+Last week, 10 forensic anthropologists tasked with identifying Colombia’s missing visited Offutt Air Force Base to meet with their U.S. counterparts at the Defense POW/MIA Accounting Agency.

 “We have the same objective: giving identity to these remains,” Francis Paola Niño Ruiz, who investigates cases for the office of Colombia’s attorney general, said through a translator.

-They are taking part in a workshop Monday and Tuesday that also includes forensic experts from the U.S. Department of Justice and the University of Nebraska.
+They took part in a workshop Monday, Aug.
+8, and Tuesday, Aug.
+9, that also includes forensic experts from the U.S. Department of Justice and the University of Nebraska.

 “We are exchanging ideas on the different cycles and processes we go through in our case work,” said Jessica Yopak, an Offutt-based DPAA forensic anthropologist.
 “We’re excited to have them here.”